Help when weight loss surgery goes wrong

 Common weight loss surgery problems

-There are four common techniques for weight loss surgery: gastric banding, sleeve gastrectomy and gastric bypass surgery.
+There are four common techniques for weight loss surgery: gastric banding, sleeve gastrectomy, gastric bypass surgery and intra-gastric balloons.
 We understand the risks associated with each option and more.

 Gastric band problems commonly occur when the band has been incorrectly placed, or it has been placed at an incorrect angle which can cause blockages.
 Failure to identify and treat these problems quickly can lead to infections and malnutrition.
 We have seen the following issues: